Felicious/COEN178-Labs/README.md

 # COEN178-Labs
-Lab assignments completed for Introduction to Database Systems (COEN 178) Lab assignments completed for Introduction to Database Systems (COEN 178).
+Lab assignments completed for Introduction to Database Systems (COEN 178)
 Note: several of these lab assignments were to modify existing code.
 That code is credited to both Professor Rani Mikkilineni and very helpful TA Mosekola Yoyole :)

 The earlier labs covered topics on Relational Data Models and SQL queries.
 Then, from Lab 4ish onward, we learned about PLSQL and how to